-Located in Vancouver’s Point Grey neighbourhood, the University of British Columbia, or UBC, is one of Canada’s largest and most prestigious universities.
+Located in Vancouver’s Point Grey neighbourhood, the University of British Columbia (UBC) is one of Canada’s largest and most prestigious universities.

-It has close to 55,000 students and is home to several of Vancouver’s best museums, parks and places of interest.
+It has close to 55,000 students.
+It’s also home to several of Vancouver’s best museums, parks and places of interest.

 University of British Columbia

-The university is located at the western end of the Point Grey Peninsula, about a 30-minute drive from downtown Vancouver.
+The university is located at the western end of the Point Grey Peninsula.
+It’s about a 30-minute drive from downtown Vancouver.

-The University of British Columbia is like its own city and its amazing campus offers visitors much more than just post-secondary classes.
+The University of British Columbia is like its own city.
+The amazing campus offers visitors much more than just post-secondary classes.
 On the property are museums, beautiful gardens, performing arts theatres and some of Metro Vancouver’s finest parkland.

 UBC’s Best Places to Visit